 Students can either be registered for a course or waitlisted for one section per course.
 If a student registers for a different section of the same course, the student will be dropped from the waitlisted section.
 If there is a restrictive hold on the student’s record, it must be satisfied prior to enrolling.

 The final day for a student to withdraw from any course will be equal to 75% of the time for the respective academic session.
-View the registration calendar for the last day to withdraw.
+View the enrollment calendar for the last day to withdraw.

 After the deadline, you will be required to appeal for late withdrawal and provide appropriate documentation to Student Registration Services for all requests.
 Students who are granted approval to withdraw will not be eligible for refunds of tuition or fees and will receive a ‘W’ grade on their transcript.
 Late Withdrawal Appeals must be submitted at least one day prior to the last regular class meeting.
 You will not eligible to petition for late withdrawal for any academic reasons, during the week of final exams or during the last week for NET classes.